dcunited001/dcunited001.github.io/_drafts/domestic-whistleblower-torture.md

 excerpt: ""
 ---

+My main complaint is that, regardless of the reality of situations I've been through, I have suffered significant emotional trauma.
+My family refuses to acknowledge this or treat me as though I might actually be a victim. **Yes, I deserve to be treated as though I am a victim.** And I deserve to have the reality of my emotional trauma recognized or at least receive treatment that recognizes the reality of the effects of such emotional trauma, regardless of the cause.

+Any such attempt to ameliorate this situation which does not account for my emotional trauma is destined for failure before it starts.
+Any attempt to ameliorate this situation without accepting my skill set and level of understanding in several fields is similarly destined for failure.

 ### Background on my Psychological Torture Experiences

 #### &#x2605; [Bedbugs in Boulder](http://te.xel.io/posts/2015-02-01-bedbugs-the-worst-to-ever-happen-to-me.html)

 #### &#x2605; [Workplace Bullying](te.xel.io/posts/2015-02-21-workplace-bullying-part-one.html)

 #### &#x2605; [Seven Negative Career Experiences](http://te.xel.io/posts/2015-07-04-seven-negative-career-experiences.html)

 # TL;DR; REALLY?!
 WELL HERE'S A FUCKING LIST OF GRIEVANCES!